Pass Variables from One Page to Another -- PHP

-If you are new to this stuff, the explanations in the following list should help explain things a little better.
+If you are new to this stuff, the explanations in the following list should help explain things.

-- FORM -- Forms are used to collect text data from internet users.
-It is made up of text boxes and submit-buttons.
-Data collected with FORMS can vary greatly depending on what type of website a person is operating.
+- FORM -- Forms are used to collect text data from Internet users.
+They are made up of text boxes and submit-buttons.
+Data collected with FORMS can vary greatly depending on website types.

 Mrarrowhead.com for example has a FORM at the bottom of each page for collecting user feedback and comments about the website.
-When the Submit button is clicked, whatever text the user typed into the FORM'S input areas will be passed along to the web server which uses the value in the input box's -- name=variablename attribute to create global variables that live in the server as super-global-arrays – POST, or GET.
+When the Submit button is clicked, whatever text the user typed into the FORM'S input areas will be passed along to the web server which uses the value in the input box's -- name=variablename attribute to create global variables that live in the server as super-global-arrays, POST or GET.
 For now it is enough to know that those variables have a global scope, and are usually sent to the script that you have pointed your form to using the form tag's action="".
-The example form below is pointing to a script called catching-var.php. catching-var.php will be responsible for processing the data passed to it from the form you place on passing-var.php.
+The example form in this tutorial is pointing to a script called catching-var.php. catching-var.php will process the data passed to it from the by the form we place on "passing-var.php."